1KBlockID/reactnative-blockid-demo-app/README.md

-# react-native-blockidplugin
+# @1kosmos/react-native-blockidplugin

-A React native plugin for a BlockID - Low code authentication & identity proofing for developers.
+A React Native plugin for BlockID — low-code authentication & identity proofing for developers.
 This package is created as a Turbo module with backward compatibility, considering the old Native Module used by the legacy architecture will be deprecated once new architecture becomes stable.

 ## Getting Started